 Your injuries are real, but dealing with insurance companies can be tricky.
 We will explain more about this below.

-Whether you are injured in a car accident, a slip and fall accident, medical malpractice incident, or some other kind of accident for which another party is liable, you are likely going to be making a claim against the at-fault party’s insurance policy.
+Whether you are injured in a car accident, a slip and fall accident, or some other kind of accident for which another party is liable, you are likely going to be making a claim against the at-fault party’s insurance policy.
 For instance, if you are injured in a parking lot, the company or individual who owns the parking lot has an insurance policy that can pay you for your injuries incurred there.

 While many believe that insurance companies are there to help them, the truth is that they are bound by a fiduciary duty to act in the best interests of their clients.
 That often means reducing the value of your claim as much as possible and limiting your recovery to as low of a number as they think they can get away with.
 Do not be surprised if they blame you for your injuries, claim they are not as severe as you say or offer you compensation that is only a fraction of what your damages are worth.